strimzi/strimzi-kafka-oauth/README.md

 Note the `listener.name.client.oauthbearer.` prefix for the key.
 The word `client` in the key refers to the `CLIENT` listener.
 In this case we are configuring the validator with fast local signature check that uses the JWKS endpoint provided by authorization server.

-The `oauthbearer` part refers to the sasl mechanism SASL_OAUTHBEARER on the `CLIENT` listener.
-In order to configure the SASL_PLAIN mechanism you have to use `plain` instead:
+The `oauthbearer` part refers to the sasl mechanism SASL/OAUTHBEARER on the `CLIENT` listener.
+In order to configure the SASL/PLAIN mechanism you have to use `plain` instead:

 ```
 listener.name.client.plain.sasl.jaas.config=org.apache.kafka.common.security.plain.PlainLoginModule required \
     oauth.jwks.endpoint.uri="https://server/keys" oauth.token.endpoint.uri="https://server/token";
 ```

-Here we specified the `oauth.token.endpoint.uri` configuration key which is the additional option for SASL_PLAIN, and is not used by SASL_OAUTHBEARER.
-The other options are the same as for SASL_OAUTHBEARER.
+Here we specified the `oauth.token.endpoint.uri` configuration key which is the additional option for SASL/PLAIN, and is not used by SASL/OAUTHBEARER.
+The other options are the same as for SASL/OAUTHBEARER.

 Any Strimzi Kafka OAuth keys that begin with `oauth.` can be specified this way - scoped to the individual listener.